migueldeicaza/SwiftTermApp/README.md

 # SwiftTermApp

 SwiftTermApp is a terminal emulator and SSH client application for iOS using the [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm) engine and written in SwiftUI.
+It is the open core of [La Terminal](https://apps.apple.com/us/app/la-terminal-ssh-client/id1629902861), available in the App Store for iPhone and iPad.

 Some of the features:
 * Comprehensive terminal emulator, based on SwiftTerm - which is both very comprehensive in terms of emulation,